AlexanderPoone/sungwun/README.md

 dev.off()
 q()
 ```
-The problem of startup application is, the application has to launch AFTER logging in.
+The problem of startup application is, the application has to launch **after** logging in.
 You have to gain access to the files through authentication, and wait for the configurations and profiles to load.
 * Create a script file, e.g. `jupyter.sh`, in the `/etc/profile.d/` directory.
 * Add some latency for the configurations and profiles to load, e.g. `sleep 1m`.
 * Mark the shell script as executable: `sudo chmod +x /etc/profile.d/jupyter.sh`